Skip to Content

 PS1="[\u@\h \D{%Y%m%d-%H:%M:%S}]\$ "

-1. For root user, edit .bashrc file and add below lines at end of the file.
+1. For the root user, edit the .bashrc file and add the below lines at the end of the file.

 root@ubuntu:~# vi /root/.bashrc